 Acquisitions, net of cash acquired, for the nine months ended September 30, 2007 were \$4.2 billion primarily due to the acquisition of ANR and the additional 3.55 per cent interest in Great Lakes for approximately US\$3.4 billion, including US\$491 million of assumed long-term debt.
-TransCanada began consolidating ANR and Great Lakes in the Pipelines segment subsequent to the acquisition date of February 22, 2007.
-The acquisition was financed with a combination of proceeds from an equity offering of the Company, cash on hand and funds drawn on loan facilities.
+TCPL began consolidating ANR and Great Lakes in the Pipelines segment subsequent to the acquisition date of February 22, 2007.
+The acquisition was financed with a combination of proceeds from the Company's issuance of common shares, cash on hand and funds drawn on loan facilities.
 Acquisitions also include PipeLines LP's acquisition of a 46.45 per cent interest in Great Lakes for approximately US\$942 million, including US\$209 million of assumed long-term debt.
-The acquisition was financed with debt facilities and a private placement offering of PipeLines LP units, which included a US\$312-million investment by TransCanada.
+The acquisition was financed with debt facilities and a private placement offering of PipeLines LP units, which included a US\$312-million investment by TCPL.